Date of Award

 This study examines the effects of wind at various speeds, with various angles of attack on parabolic solar troughs.
 This begins by picking up on previous study, corroborating previously found data, then introduces new angles of attack.
 The model includes the presence of the solar tube where other studies omit.

 The purpose of this study is to build a data set which is useful for structural consideration.
 During the course of this study, it was found there are certain angles of attack that produce quasi-stable results.
 This is indicative of natural frequency at these angles, and is a significant structural consideration in its own right.

 Scholarly Commons Citation

 Northshield, Brian, "Aerodynamic Study of Forces due to Wind Velocity and Angle of Attack on Parabolic Solar Troughs" (2014).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 174.